-The application form for 2018 entry will be available from September 2017.
+The application form for 2018 entry via the PARTNERS Programme will be available here in September 2017.

 Complete a UCAS form adding the letter 'P' in the 'Further Details' section next to the PARTNERS degree programme(s).